coffee2code/html-special-characters-helper/readme.txt

 Tested up to: 4.9
 Stable tag: 2.2

-Admin widget on the Add/Edit Post pages for inserting HTML encodings of special characters into the post.
+Admin widget on the Add/Edit Post pages for inserting HTML entity encodings of special characters into the post.

 == Description ==